-5 CCR 4680-4687; EC 35186; (BP 1312.4)
+5 CCR 4680-4687; EC 35186, 35292.6; (BP 1312.4)

 Every school must provide sufficient textbooks and instructional materials that are in good and usable condition.
 Every student, including English learners, must have textbooks or instructional materials, or both, to use in class and to take home.
 School facilities must be clean, safe, and maintained in good repair so as not to pose an emergency or urgent threat to the health or safety of students or staff.
+Each school serving grades 6 to 12 will stock, at all times, in all women's restrooms and all-gender restrooms, and in at least one men's restroom, with an adequate supply of free menstrual products, available and accessible.
 There should be no teacher vacancies or misassignments.
 There should be a teacher assigned to each class and not a series of substitutes or other temporary teachers.
 The teacher should have the proper credential to teach the class, including the certification required to teach English learners, if present.